horrower/osx-terminal-powershell/README.md

 ## Installation:
-1) Install font
+1) Install font (double click Monaco%20for%20Powerline.otf)
-2) Setup terminal for use this font
+2) Setup terminal for use this font (iTerm or Terminal settings - set as default)
 3) Copy .git-completion.bash in your ~

      `# cp .git-completion.bash ~/.git-completion.bash`